Why is my Lavender Turning Black? (How to Solve it)

 • Once the roots have been pruned so that only roots that appear healthy are remaining, inspect the leaves and stems of the lavender.
 Snip away any part of the plant that is turning black and showing signs of infection, ensuring that you wipe your pruners after each cut.

-The next steps are to replant the lavender in well draining soil, in a pot.
-Do not replant the lavender in the same spot or a different part of your garden soil, to prevent potentially spreading the fungus and apply an organic fungicide to the soil to help kill the fungal disease.
+The next steps are to replant the lavender in well-draining soil, in a pot.
+Do not replant the lavender in the same spot or a different part of your garden soil, to prevent potentially spreading the fungus, and apply an organic fungicide to the soil to help kill the fungal disease.

 • Replant the lavender in a pot so you can contain any infected plants and prevent the disease from spreading.
-Pots also have better drainage then garden soil (see my article on choosing the best pot for lavenders).
+Pots also have better drainage than garden soil (see my article on choosing the best pot for lavenders).

 • Amend the soil with 1/3 horticultural sand or grit and 2/3’s potting soil or compost.
 This will ensure that the soil drains effectively and gives the roots a chance to dry out after being exposed to damp soil.
 The new soil mix will not have any fungal disease and gives your lavender a good chance for recovery.